What is in this leaflet

 - anticoagulant (a medicine to prevent blood clotting)

-These medicines may affect the way Tomudex™ works.
+- other medicines which may affect the kidneys.

 This supervision means that side effects will be found and treated quickly.